Palmyra-Racing-Association/trackboss/README.md

 - `MYSQL_QUEUE_LIMIT`
   - The maximum number of server tasks that can wait for an active connection to the database if they are all in use
   - Default: `0` (which in this case actually means "unlimited" - see [here](https://github.com/mysqljs/mysql#pool-options))

+## Releases
+For all pushes to main, release builds are automatically created via a GitHub Actions Workflow.
+These artifacts can always be accessed via the Actions tab in the repository.
+For more details, see [this documentation](https://docs.github.com/en/actions/managing-workflow-runs/downloading-workflow-artifacts).
+Additionally, production artifacts can also be found at [nightly.link](nightly.link/Squeaky-Training-Wheels/clubmanager-2.0/workflows/main.yml/main).
+These links bypass the requirement for being logged into GitHub to obtain an artifact, and will always point to the most recent run of the workflow.